dynaconf/dynaconf/docs/guides/environment_variables.md

 ## .env files

-If you don't want to declare the variables on every program call you can run `export DYNACONF_{PARAM}` in your shell or put the values in a `.env` file located in the same directory as your settings files (the root directory of your application), variables in `.env` does not overrride existing environment variables.
+If you don't want to declare the variables on every program call you can run `export DYNACONF_{PARAM}` in your shell or put the values in a `.env` file located in the same directory as your settings files (the root directory of your application or the same folder where your program script is located), variables in `.env` does not overrride existing environment variables.

-> **IMPORTANT**: Dynaconf will search for a `.env` located in the root directory of your application, if not found it will continue searching in parent directories until it reaches the root.
-To avoid conflicts we recommend to have a `.env` even if it is empty.
+> **IMPORTANT**: Dynaconf will search for a `.env` on the order explained [here](usage.html).
+So to avoid conflicts with existing `.env` in parent directories it is recommended to have a `.env` inside your project even if it is empty.

 ## Precedence and type casting